Twilight4/debian-setup/README.md

 # Twilight4s Arch Install

-### This is my scripts to install easily Arch Linux.
+### These are my scripts to install easily Arch Linux.

-WARNING: This set of script should be used for inspiration, don't run them on your system.
+WARNING: This set of scripts should be used for inspiration, don't run them on your system.
 If you want to try to install everything (I would advise you to use a VM) you have to.
 1. `curl -LO https://raw.githubusercontent.com/Twilight4/arch-install/master/install_sys.sh && sh install_sys.sh`
 2. Change the function `url_installer` in the file if you want to.
 3. Launch the script.